-Whether you recognize it or not, your presentation software is one of your church’s most valuable players.
-The quality of your presentation can do a lot to make the worship and message even more powerful.
+Whether you recognize it or not, your worship presentation software is one of your church’s most valuable players.
+The quality of your church presentation can do a lot to make the worship and message even more powerful.
 Never underestimate the power of a good presentation.

-In order to create awesome presentations, we need to weed out all of the bad habits that weigh church services down.
+In order to create awesome church presentations, we need to weed out all of the bad habits that weigh church services down.

 When you overcome these 4 common presentation mistakes, you’ll be well on your way to creating more powerful services!

 We asked MediaShout users to give us their tips and tricks for creating great presentations, and this issue came up often.
 It’s hard to put together a strong script when all of the elements are being handed to you in the eleventh hour.

 It’s easy for pastors and worship leaders to be so focused on their specific contributions to the church service that they don’t give the presentation enough thought.
 And of course, things are going to happen that lead to last-minute changes.
 That all comes with the territory.